 Starting an effective health outreach program

-A: There are four critical steps to an effective health outreach program, no matter what health message you are trying to convey, or to whom.
+There are four critical steps to an effective health outreach program.

 - Gather background information about the community that you want to serve.